trishasingh/land-cover-change/README.md

 * Toggle edit the layer and add polygons for important or left out classes.
 * Can load this training areas layer in SAGA and refine or add polygons based on kmeans classes. ( L9f_SupervisedClassification)

-## Step 6: Supervised Classification
+## Supervised Classification
 * Use SAGA for this step.
 * Load the latest image in SAGA and use the training layer as a parameter in Imagery -> Classification -> Supervised Classification for Grids.
 (L9f_SupervisedClassification, 2:45 onwards)
 * Combine any classes if needed with the excel sheet based reclassification method outlined above.
 (L9i_ReclassifyMajorityFilter)
 * Run majority filter to remove noise.
 (L9i_ReclassifyMajorityFilter, 6:45 onwards)
 * Save all files.

-## Step 7: Assess Accuracy of Land Cover Classification
+## Assess Accuracy of Land Cover Classification
 * Can do this through cross-tabulation by selecting random points and checking if they match with the actual imagery.
 * In SAGA, use Grid -> Tools -> Resampling to simplify the grid so you can create polygons for ground truthing.
 (L10a_Resampling)
 * To reduce processing time, run this grid through a majority filter.
 (L10c_RandomPoints)